FELONY DUI AND DUI WITH SERIOUS INJURIES

 If you have been arrested for felony DUI with Serious Bodily Injury after a car crash, contact an experienced Clearwater DUI attorney or St. Petersburg DUI defense attorney that handles felony DUI with Serious Bodily Injury (SBI).

-Sandefer Law Firm is experienced in handling Felony DUI cases in St. Petersburg, Clearwater, all of Pinellas County and Pasco County, as well as Plant City, Dade City, New Port Richey, all of Hillsborough County, and the state of Florida.
+Sandefer Law Firm is experienced in handling Felony DUI cases in St. Petersburg, Clearwater, all of Pinellas County and Pasco County and the state of Florida.

 FLORIDA DUI DEFENSE TOPICS